hitherejoe/ComposeAcademy/academy/foundation/border.md

   * required
 * **color** – the Color to be used for the border
   * required

-When using the Border class directly we are required to pass two properties:

-* **size** – the thickness of the border
-  * required
-* **brush** – a reference to a Brush instance, used for the styling of the border
-  * required

-## Using a border

 ```kotlin
 Box(
     backgroundColor = Color.LightGray,